 This course is a study of the instructional and curricular needs of the exceptional learner.
 Attention will be given toward educational resources that support culturally-responsive instruction.
-Pre: Permission of Associate Dean of the School of Education.
+Pre: Permission of Education Division Chair.

 5103 Curriculum in Schools

 This course is the study of the critical aspects of curriculum inclusive of planning, designing, implementing, and evaluating curriculum processes.
 Technology as a component of the curricula program is examined.
 Pre: Permission of Education Division Chair.